How to Write an Essay Outline

-If you are new to how to write an essay, then outlines are very important in that they guide you from point A to point B. The key to how to write an essay outline is to make sure you follow the basic structure of an essay.
-This will ensure you don’t get lost, and that your essay is error free.
+If you are new to writing an essay, then outlines are very important in that they guide you from point A to point B. The key to writing an essay outline is to make sure you follow the basic structure of an essay.
+This will ensure you don’t get lost, and that your essay is error-free.
 Once you learn how to write an essay outline, you will find yourself writing an essay more often than not.

 The first step in how to write an essay outline is to decide what the focus of your essay will be.
 Do you want to write about your hobbies?
 Do you want to write about your interests?
 Perhaps you have an interest in a certain area of study.
 Once you decide on the focus of your essay, then you can start to put together your outline.

-Most people who learn how to write an essay outline start by writing a simple draft.
-They simply divide up the essay outline into several paragraphs.
-In order to write a good first draft, you should break the essay down into four sections:
+Most people who learn to write an essay outline start by writing a simple draft.
+They divide up the essay outline into several paragraphs.
+To write a good first draft, you should break the essay down into four sections:

 The next step in how to write an essay outline is to determine what the topic of each of these paragraphs will be.
 Some topics to consider are: An introduction, a discussion of the paper’s purpose, and the thesis statement or challenge.

 In your definition essay outline, you will give some examples of types of essays, such as synthesis, cause and effect, descriptive essay, and empirical study.
 Each paragraph in your synthesis essay outline will discuss one particular aspect of the topic.
 For example, the third paragraph will discuss what characteristics make up an essay, and the fourth paragraph will review your arguments for your thesis statement.